ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/kubernetes-services/installing-ams-on-azure-aks.md

 By default, Ant Media Server deploys a self-signed certificate.
 If You should prefer to utilize a signed certificate, kindly refer to [this link](https://antmedia.io/docs/guides/clustering-and-scaling/kubernetes/deploy-ams-on-kubernetes/#install-an-ssl-certificate) for detailed instructions.

-1. Nginx Ingress Controller: For the Nginx Ingress Controller, you will only need to run the following command, You will then be able to access your cluster.
+1. Nginx Ingress Controller: For the Nginx Ingress Controller, you will only need to run the following command.

 ```
 kubectl annotate service antmedia-ingress-nginx-controller service.beta.kubernetes.io/azure-load-balancer-health-probe-request-path=/healthz -n antmedia